-- 9. The Application was received at the Registry of the Court on 24 February 2017 and served on the Respondent State on 31 March 2017 with a request to the latter to file within (30) days a list of its representatives, and its Response to the Application within sixty (60) days from the date of receipt of the notification pursuant to Rules 35(2)(a) and (4)(a) of the Rules of Court. - 10.
-On 9 May 2017, the Registry received a letter from the Respondent State on the withdrawal of the Declaration it made under Article 34(6) of the Protocol, and notifying the Registry that it would not participate in any proceedings before the Court.
-It therefore requested the Court to desist from transmitting any information on the cases concerning the Respondent State. - 11.
-On 22 June 2017, the Court replied to the above-mentioned Respondent State's letter noting that "as a judicial body and in accordance with the Protocol and the Rules, the Court shall communicate all the documents of the proceedings to the parties concerned.
-Accordingly, all the documents of the proceedings in matters related to Rwanda before this Court must be served on the Respondent State, until the final decisions of those cases". - 12.
-On 30 June 2017, the Application was transmitted to the State Parties to the Protocol and to the Executive Council through the Chairperson of the African Union Commission in accordance with Rule 35(3) of the Rules. - 13.
+- 11. The Application was received at the Registry of the Court on 24 February 2017 and served on the Respondent State on 31 March 2017 with a request to the latter to file within (30) days a list of its representatives, and its response to the Application within sixty (60) days from the date of receipt of the notification pursuant to Rules 35(2)(a) and 35(4)(a) of the Rules. - 12.
+On 9 May 2017, the Registry received a letter from the Respondent State on the withdrawal of the Declaration it made under Article 34(6) of the Protocol and notifying the Registry that it would not participate in any proceedings before the Court.
+The Respondent State accordingly requested the Court to desist from transmitting to it any information on the cases concerning it. - 13.
+On 22 June 2017, the Court sent a reply to the Respondent State indicating that: "as a judicial body and in accordance with the Protocol and the Rules, the Court shall communicate all the documents of the proceedings to the parties concerned.
+Accordingly, all the documents of the proceedings in matters related to Rwanda before this court must be served on the Respondent State, until the final decisions of those cases." - 14.
+On 30 June 2017, the Application was transmitted to the States Parties to the Protocol and to the Executive Council through the Chairperson of the African Union Commission in accordance with Rule 35(3) of the Rules. - 15.
 On 25 July 2017, the Court initially granted the Respondent State forty-five (45) days extension to submit its Response.
-On 23 October 2017, the Court granted a second 45-day extension, indicating that it would proceed with a judgment in default after the expiry of this extension if a Response was not submitted. - 14.
-In accordance with Rule 63 of the Rules, the Court decided at its Forty-Ninth Ordinary Session held from 16 April to 11 May 2018, to rule on both the merits of the case and on reparation in a single decision.
-Accordingly, on 12 July 2018, the Applicant was requested to submit his claims on reparation within (30) thirty days, but he did not respond.
+On 23 October 2017, the Court granted a second forty-five (45) days extension, indicating that it would proceed with a judgment in default after the expiry of this extension if a Response was not submitted. - 16.
+In accordance with Rule 63 of the Rules, the Court decided at its Forty-Ninth Ordinary Session held from 16 April to 11 May 2018, to rule on both the merits of the case and on reparations in a single decision.
+Accordingly, on 12 July 2018, the Applicant was requested to submit his claims on reparations within (30) thirty days, but he did not respond.

-- 15. On 12 October 2018, the Registry notified the Respondent State that at its 50th Ordinary Session, the Court decided to grant the latter a final 45-day extension and that, after that deadline, it would enter a judgment in default in accordance with Rule 55 of its Rules, in the interest of justice.
-The notification was sent by courier and received on 16 October 2018 by the Respondent State. - 16.
-Although the Respondent State received all the submissions, it did not respond to any of them. - 17.
-Consequently, the Court will enter a judgment in default in the interest of justice and in conformity with Rule 55 of the Rules.2 - 18.
-On 28 February 2019, the written procedure was closed and the parties were notified accordingly.
+- 17. On 12 October 2018, the Registry notified the Respondent State that at its 50th Ordinary Session, the Court decided to grant the latter a final forty-five (45) days extension and that, after that deadline, it would enter a ruling in default in the interest of justice in accordance with Rule 55 of its Rules.
+The notification was sent by courier to the Respondent State, which received the same on 16 October 2018. - 18.
+Although the Respondent State received all the notifications, it did not respond to any of them. - 19.
+Consequently, the Court will enter a judgment in default in the interest of justice and in conformity with Rule 55 of the Rules.2 - 20.
+On 28 February 2019, the written procedures were closed and the parties were notified accordingly.